Skip to content

 5. Configure STAS

-After the installation, the STA Suite still has to be configured.
-We will go into the relevant settings in the following steps.
+After installation, the STA Suite must still be configured.
+The following steps cover the relevant settings.

 STAS General